National Hockey Association: Legacy

 The NHA was innovative for its time.
-The league put forth several innovations, among them the abolition of the rover position in 1912 (a labour-saving measure), the institution of match penalties, and allowing line changes on the fly.
+The league put forth several innovations, among them the division of each game into three periods, the abolition of the rover position, the institution of match penalties, and allowing line changes on the fly.
+On the business side, the NHA introduced the standard contract, reserve clauses, waiver draft and the first salary cap.

 While the originator of jersey numbers in ice hockey is disputed, the NHA is commonly cited as the first to use them, requiring players wear numbered armbands beginning with the 1911–12 season.

 The championship trophy of the NHA was the O'Brien Cup, made of solid silver, donated by the O'Brien family.
 It survived as the championship trophy of the NHL until the Western Hockey League, the successor to the PCHA, folded after the 1925–26 hockey season.
 This left the NHL as the only professional league that competed for the Stanley Cup.
-Thus starting in 1926–27 season, the Stanley Cup became the championship trophy of the NHL.
-The O'Brien Trophy was then awarded annually as an NHL trophy afterward before being retired in 1950.
+Thus starting in the 1926–27 season, the Stanley Cup became the championship trophy of the NHL.
+The O'Brien Cup was then awarded annually as an NHL trophy until being retired in 1950.

-Two current NHL teams, the Canadiens and Maple Leafs, have roots in the NHA.
-While the Canadiens acknowledge their NHA history and records, the Maple Leafs do not claim the Blueshirts' history as their own.
-A third, the Ottawa Senators, borrows its name and heritage from its NHA counterpart, but is a separate expansion franchise founded in 1992 while the original Senators ceased operations in 1934.
+Three current NHL teams, the Canadiens, Maple Leafs and Senators have roots in the NHA.
+While the Canadiens acknowledge their NHA history and records, the Maple Leafs do not claim the Blueshirts' history as their own, which would include an additional Stanley Cup championship.
+The original Ottawa Senators, the oldest of the three, continued in the NHL after the NHA's disbandment, but ceased operations in 1935.
+Ottawa returned to the league in 1992 having been granted a new franchise to operate as the current Ottawa Senators.
+The current club honors the Ottawa club history dating back to the 1880s, with banners at the Canadian Tire Centre.